quicwg/base-drafts/draft-ietf-quic-invariants.md

 ## Version

 The Version field contains a 4-byte identifier.
-This value can be used by endpoints to identify a QUIC Version.
+This value can be used by endpoints to identify a QUIC version.
 A Version field with a value of 0x00000000 is reserved for version negotiation; see {{vn}}.
 All other values are potentially valid.